Living with Immunosuppressants: A New Normal for Kidney Transplant Recipients

 Skin Care Is Infection Control

-Waiting is not a strength.
+Waiting is not patience.
 It’s a risk.

 Oral Hygiene Matters More Than You Think

-Dental infections can spread systemically.
+Dental infections can spread faster under immunosuppression.

 Sleep Is Medical Care